pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

 For the Gene names, Residues and Extensions, the column is required but the values are optional.

-File columns:

-1. Include the systematic ID for each gene
-2. Gene names are optional
-3. For help finding suitable ontology (PSI-MOD) terms to describe your phenotypes, see the
+[1] - For help finding suitable ontology (PSI-MOD) terms to describe
+    your phenotypes, see the
     [Canto protein modification documentation](https://curation.pombase.org/pombe/docs/modification_annotation).
     If you can't find a term you need, email the [helpdesk](mailto:${helpdesk_address}) for assistance; we can
     advise you, and request new terms as needed.

-4. For the Evidence column, we use a small selection from the [Evidence Ontology](http://www.evidenceontology.org/) (ECO).
-You are welcome to enquire with us in advance to find out which ECO terms/IDs fit your experiments, but we can accept files with brief descriptions, which curators will convert to ECO IDs.
+[2] - For the Evidence column, we use a small selection from the
+    [Evidence Ontology](http://www.evidenceontology.org/) (ECO).
+You
+    are welcome to enquire with us in advance to find out which ECO terms/IDs fit your experiments, but we can accept files with brief descriptions, which curators will convert to ECO IDs.

-5. The Residue column indicates the position modified.
-For protein modifications, use one-letter amino acid code.
+[3] - The Residue column indicates the position modified.
+For protein
+    modifications, use one-letter amino acid code.
 Multiple entries are allowed, but only for cases where two or more of the same modification are known to be present at the same time.
 Separate